Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 Caregivers can place these sensors near the bed or doorframes.

-Benefits of a Bed Alarm
+Benefits Of A Bed Alarm

 Bed alarms are typically used to prevent falls and injuries in elderly folks.
 As our bodies age, the risk of falls goes up.
 A fall for an older person can be very harmful and cause serious injuries.